andyg7/News-Chat-App/README.md

 # News Chat App

-What is this?
+#What is this?

 It's a chat app for news junkies to share news.
-Currently powered by https://newsapi.org/
+Currently powered by https://newsapi.org/ .
+Basically you can browse news articles, open them up in an external browser, and chat and send article info to other chat users.

+#Development Information

 Database of Users: